DEVANSH0507/Job-Scheduler/README.md

 Trigger Alert Webhook (if configured)
 ```

-Ensures failures are never lost
+- Ensures failures are recorded and user alerted
-Alerts do not block job execution
+- Alerts do not block job execution
-Reliable failure visibility
+- Reliable failure visibility

 6️.`Observability Flow`
 ```